GabrielHollberg/startup/README.md

 Always include this meta tag in the html head tag
 <meta name="viewport" content="width=device-width, initial-scale=1.0">
 This will prevent automatic browser scaling on devices

+Simon css -
+While working on the simon css project I learned how to use the bootstrap framework.
+This framework is included in a link tag and uses classes to style a webpage.
+I also learned a little about w3.css and think I like it even better than bootstrap.